 Inside a Seashell

-A very romantic way of proposing is to have her find the ring by an on-purpose-accident.
+A very romantic way of proposing is to have her find the ring by an on-purpose accident.
 This one involves ensconcing the ring inside a shell and leaving it on the beach safely tucked away from the water.
 Take her for a walk along the shoreline and lead her way to the perfect-looking shell that holds the treasure inside.

 During a Scrabble Match

-If you and your partner are tough adversaries in Scrabble, then it can’t better than a proposal made during a scrabble match with words spelled out with scrabble pieces.
+If you and your partner are tough adversaries in Scrabble, then it can’t be better than a proposal made during a scrabble match with words spelled out with scrabble pieces.

 Hidden Inside a Book

-Book lovers may have second thoughts about it, but hiding the ring inside a hollowed out book is a lovely surprise.
+Book lovers may have second thoughts about it, but hiding the ring inside a hollowed-out book is a lovely surprise.

 Very few people can say that they started their life together at Disneyland.
 You can be one of those rare people if you have two tickets to Disneyland and a stunning ring in your pocket.
-Pop the question when you are in the castle of Disney princess.
+Pop the question when you are in the castle of a Disney princess.
 That’s you “happily ever after”.

 With Movie Ticket Stubs